 Zelda II: The Adventure of Link eschews the gameplay format of the original Legend of Zelda, and no entry in the series has played like it since.
 While it keeps a top-down perspective for the overworld, combat does not directly take place from this viewpoint.
 Like many RPGs, the overworld perspective is used for travel throughout Hyrule, from town to town and dungeon to dungeon.

 The overworld is broken down into segments which initially cannot be traversed until Link is able to acquire the appropriate item.
-An example of this is early in the game when there is a giant boulder which blocks the main road.
-When Link acquires the hammer, he is then able to smash the boulder and continue forward to new areas to explore.
+For example, some routes are blocked by impassable boulders that cannot be circumvented in the early portions of the game.
+However, after Link acquires the hammer, he is gains the ability to smash boulders, clearing these paths.
 In this way, the game keeps a sense of linearity where most dungeons need to be completed in a certain order so that the appropriate item can be obtained.

 When in the overworld, the player will find towns and caves to enter and explore, as well as roving icons representing monster encounters.
 When entering a town, dungeon, or a monster battle, the perspective shifts from overhead to a 2-D sidescrolling viewpoint in which Link is able to move left and right, jump, crouch, swing his sword, and guard using his shield.
 The majority of the game's primary action takes place in this viewpoint.

 Link earns experience points as he defeats enemies.
 Zelda II remains the only game in the franchise that features a proper experience point-based leveling mechanic.
 Each time Link levels up, he is able to spend experience points to upgrade one of three stats; his attack power, his magic gauge, or his health gauge.
 While exploring, the player can also acquire hearts or magic bottles that extend the maximum length of his health and magic gauges, respectively.